Eval-Driven Development

 Two things this gets you.
 A built-in quality signal per request — disagreement at runtime tells you the request is hard before you even have a result.
 And an organic golden-set growth process — your test suite grows toward exactly the cases that frontier models find hardest.
 The cost is the marginal expense of running three models in parallel, which is bounded and predictable.

-The April 2026 postmortems from multiple early-stage AI startup teams all hit the same beats.
+The common pattern these failures share is consistent.
 The team felt confident.
 They skipped writing an eval because “the prompt was the product.”
 They couldn’t articulate what “done” meant in measurable terms.
 Every regression debate was a vibes debate.
-Eventually they wrote the eval and discovered every prompt change for the prior three months had regressed something.
+Eventually they wrote the eval and discovered every prompt change for the prior months had regressed something.

 The fix is grammatical: eval first.
 Code second.
 Vibes never.
 Write the eval before the prompt.
 Write the definition of done before the implementation.
 Ship the eval as part of the deliverable so the next change can be measured against it.